John Campbell, 4th Duke of Argyll: Military and parliamentary careers

-Dukedom
+Dukedom and death

-Upon inheriting the dukedom and other titles upon the death of his cousin Archibald Campbell, 3rd Duke of Argyll, he left the House of Commons and became Governor of Limerick and a Scottish representative peer.
-He became a Privy Councillor in 1762, a general in 1765, and a Knight of the Order of the Thistle in that same year.
+Upon inheriting the dukedom and other titles upon the death of his cousin Archibald Campbell, 3rd Duke of Argyll in 1761, he left the House of Commons and became governor of Limerick and a Scottish representative peer.
+He became a member of Privy Council in 1762, a general in 1765, and a Knight of the Order of the Thistle in that same year.

-Death

 The Duke died on 9 November 1770 and is buried at Kilmun Parish Church.
 He was succeeded in the dukedom and other titles by his elder son John.
 His younger son Lord William Campbell was the last British Governor of South Carolina.

 Ancestry

 In popular culture

 In The Black Adder, the first series of historical sitcom Blackadder, the second episode, Born to Be King, has Alex Norton playing the Fourth Duke of Argyll, but this Duke is not John Campbell since the episode is set in 1487, 206 years before Campbell was born, and the Fourth Duke is called Dougal MacAngus.